Lika-M/Event-center/README.md

 React.JS, JavaScript, CSS, HTML

 ### Database storage:
-[Cloud platform Back4App](https://www.back4app.com/) for storing information about events or users.
+[Cloud platform Back4App](https://www.back4app.com/) for storing information about events and users.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.